 How can you tell if a drink can is made of aluminium?

-Around 75% of drink cans are made of aluminium .
+100% of the drink cans produced in the UK are now made from aluminium .
 An easy way to check is to test the side of a can with a magnet - if the magnet does not stick, it is aluminium.
 Aluminium cans are lighter than steel and the metal is shinier - if you compare the base of a steel can to one made of aluminium you can see the difference.
 To see the aluminium recycling logo click here.